U.S. Route 30 in Pennsylvania: Breezewood to Lancaster

 US 30 enters Adams County and becomes Chambersburg Road, continuing east through Cashtown Gap in South Mountain.
 The road becomes three lanes with two eastbound lanes and one westbound lane before it turns back to a three-lane road with a center left-turn lane.
 The route intersects the western terminus of PA 234.
 US 30 continues east with one eastbound lane and two westbound lanes before narrowing to a two-lane road.
 The route curves southeast in Hilltown and gains a center left-turn lane.
 The road passes through McKnightstown, where it narrows to two lanes.
 US 30 crosses CSX Transportation's Hanover Subdivision railroad line at-grade in Seven Stars.
-The route heads to the north of Gettysburg Regional Airport and passes through Stremmels before it runs through a section of Gettysburg National Military Park.
+The route heads north of Gettysburg Regional Airport and passes through Stremmels before it runs through a section of Gettysburg National Military Park.
 US 30 enters Gettysburg and becomes Buford Avenue, passing north of United Lutheran Seminary as it heads into developed areas and turns east onto Chambersburg Street.
 The route continues into downtown Gettysburg and meets US 15 Bus./PA 116 at Lincoln Square, a traffic circle.
 At this point, US 30 heads east concurrent with PA 116 on York Street, with PA 116 splitting to the east and US 30 continuing northeast along York Street.
-The route leaves Gettysburg upon crossing Rock Creek and becomes York Road, a three-lane road with a center left-turn lane, with CSX Transportation's Hanover Subdivision parallel to the northwest.
+The route leaves Gettysburg upon crossing Rock Creek.
+It becomes York Road, a three-lane road with a center left-turn lane, with CSX Transportation's Hanover Subdivision parallel to the northwest.
 The road turns into a four-lane divided highway as it comes to an interchange with the US 15 freeway.
 US 30 continues east-northeast as a three-lane road with a center left-turn lane through a mix of rural areas and development, passing through Guldens.
 The route curves east and briefly gains a second westbound lane before heading through Brush Run.
 The road narrows to two lanes and crosses the South Branch Conewago Creek, where the name changes to Lincoln Way West.
 US 30 enters New Oxford, crossing CSX Transportation's Hanover Subdivision at-grade and meeting Carlisle Street/Hanover Street at the New Oxford Town Square, a traffic circle.
-The route becomes Lincoln Way East before it leaves New Oxford, where it turns into York Road and gains a center left-turn lane.
+The route becomes Lincoln Way East before leaving New Oxford, where it turns into York Road and gains a center-left turn lane.
 The road crosses PA 94 in Cross Keys and gains a second westbound lane further east before it reaches Abbottstown.
 Upon entering Abbottstown, US 30 becomes two-lane West King Street, meeting PA 194 at the Abbottstown Square traffic circle, before it continues along East King Street.